tulikaiam/Zendesk-Coding-Challenge/README.md

 # ZenDesk Coding Challenge

 ## How to Run
-Run the following command <mvn spring-boot:run> in the root directory
+Run the following command '''mvn spring-boot:run''' in the root directory

 ## Overview